cgxeiji/scholar/README.md

   config      Configure Scholar
   edit        Edit an entry
   export      Export entries
-  help        Help about any command import      Import a bibtex/biblatex file open        Open an entry
+  fetch       Prints the file path of the entry help        Help about any command import      Import a bibtex/biblatex file open        Open an entry